MLAAN: Scaling Supervised Local Learning with Multilaminar Leap Augmented Auxiliary Network: Related Works

-Local learning is considered a promising alternative to traditional E2E as a new interactive training method due to its advantages of low training cost, high training efficiency, allowing model parallelization, and being more biologically compatible \cite{r28}.
-However, its lack of local inter-module interaction and thus poor global performance has seriously hampered the development of local learning domains \cite{r30}.

-Based on the above, scholars started to try to use different methods to improve the global performance of local learning.
-A group of scholars chose to use self-supervised loss to preserve as many features as possible during local module propagation \cite{r45}.
-For example, S. A. Siddiqui et al \cite{r46} used the Barlow Twins loss for Blockwise Self-Supervised Learning; Y. Xiong et al \cite{r47} designed SimCLR loss for Local Contrastive Learning; Sindy et al \cite{r48} applied Comparative Predictive Coding loss to reduce feature loss in Greedy InfoMax during propagation.
-Although the above methods show better performance when the number of blocks into which the deep network is divided is small, they do not perform well when the deep network is divided into a large number of blocks.
-And then the method proposed by Adrien et al \cite{r49} that combines Hebbian learning with local learning solves the above problem, but it runs into challenges on large datasets such as ImageNet \cite{r4}.
+Local learning is considered a promising alternative to traditional E2E methods \cite{r28, r50}.
+However, the lack of local inter-module interaction and poor global performance has hindered its development \cite{r30, r53}.
+To improve global performance, some scholars have used self-supervised loss to preserve features during local module propagation.
+For example, Y. Xiong et al. \cite{r47} designed SimCLR loss for Local Contrastive Learning.
+Sindy et al. \cite{r48} applied Comparative Predictive Coding loss to reduce feature loss in Greedy InfoMax.
+These methods perform well with a few network blocks but struggle with many blocks.
+Adrien et al.'s method \cite{r49}, combining Hebbian learning with local learning, addresses this issue but faces challenges on large datasets.
+Methods like InfoPro \cite{r19} and DGL \cite{r24} have improved local learning performance on large datasets such as ImageNet \cite{r4}.
+However, due to gradient isolation, their performance still falls short of E2E methods \cite{r51,r52}.
+Enhancing inter-module communication to match or surpass E2E performance remains a critical issue.